subquery/community/docs/blogs/20220202-Polkadot's-Fearless-Wallet-leverage-SubQuery-for-DeFi-insights.md

 Today we are excited to showcase a deep dive into our strategic partnerships with one of the largest and most established wallets in Polkadot — [Fearless Wallet.](https://fearlesswallet.io/)

-If you didn’t already know, Fearless Wallet provide one of the easiest-to-use non-custodial wallets out there for Polkadot, and is complete with staking tools.
+If you didn’t already know, Fearless Wallet provide one of the easiest to use non-custodial wallets out there for Polkadot, and is complete with staking tools.
 They’ve been on the market for a long time, and have steadily improved, continually adding new features and functionality.

 SubQuery’s service is a critical part of Fearless Wallet’s stack.
 SubQuery is primarily used to collect, organise, and present account history for each possible address, including transactions, extrinsics, and (in future) staking revenue.